-Like the rest of the world, the Travis County workforce has been impacted by COVID-19.
-In December 2020, the unemployment rate was 5.1 percent, an increase from December 2019’s 2.3 percent unemployment rate.
-However, Travis County’s unemployment rate was below that of the state (7.1 percent) and the nation (6.5 percent).

-Between October-December 2021, almost all major industries experienced an employment decline, compared to the previous quarter.
-Professional and Business Services was the largest sector with 150,906 employed, followed by Education and Health Services (139,908) and Trade, Transportation and Utilities (113,848).
-Leisure and Hospitality and Other Services experienced the most significant quarterly change, decreasing 36.9 and 22.2 percent, respectively.

-According to JobsEQ’s projections, Healthcare is currently declining, while Skilled Trades/Advanced Manufacturing and Information Technology are increasing.
-Although Healthcare is currently experiencing a decline, healthcare jobs are considered essential especially due to the current public health crisis.

-JobsEQ projects that, over the next five years, Healthcare will grow at an annual rate of 2.9 percent.
-Skilled Trades and Advanced Manufacturing are projected to grow respectively by 2.1 and 1.5 percent annually.
-Professional, Scientific and Technical Services, which includes Information Technology, is expected to grow at an annual rate of 2.6 percent.

 In addition to the high skill, high demand occupations, WFSCA has identified several high demand occupations that do not require postsecondary education or long-term on-the-job training.
 These occupations include Fast Food and Counter Workers, Retail Salespersons, Office Clerks, Customer Service Representatives, Cashiers, Software Developers and Software Quality Assurance Analysts and Testers, General and Operations Managers and Waiters and Waitresses.
 Many of these occupations support the Leisure/Hospitality sector, which, although it has faced COVID-related challenges, still expects annual growth of about two percent over the next five years.

+To help address the critical needs of employers and industry, WFSCA created three (soon to be 4) Industry Directors, each overseeing a target industry for our area: Skilled Trades/Manufacturing, IT, Healthcare, and soon to include Mobility.
+Each Director oversees an industry sector partnership and hold regularly scheduled meetings to discuss and identify short-term critical needs, such as in healthcare, as well as longer term needs of the industry.
+The Directors can use this information to coordinate with Austin Community College or other CBOs to develop training and/or apprenticeships to help address employer needs collectively.

+WFSCA has focused on apprenticeships over the past two years to meet employer needs, while ensuring job seekers have income to sustain themselves while in training.
+The apprenticeships are heavily focused in healthcare because of the severe shortage in the field that was magnified because of COVID.
+WFSCA has also developed an apprenticeship in IT to meet the needs identified by the sector partnership employers.

+WFSCA and Rural Capital work closely together in the industry work because many of our employers serve both regions.
+We coordinate apprenticeship opportunities, as well as sector partnership meetings together, when possible, to provide seamless and consistent services to employers without duplicating efforts.

-WFSCA’s Fiscal Year 2021 target occupation list focuses on these three industries that are vital to our community.
+WFSCA’s Fiscal Year 2021 target occupation list focused on these three industries that are vital to our community.
 These occupations are primarily middle skill, which WFSCA defines as requiring additional training/education beyond a high school diploma/GED but less than a bachelor’s degree.
 In lieu of postsecondary education, these occupations may require long-term on-the-job training.

+For FY2023 WFSCA has proposed add the mobility sector as an emerging and in-demand industry sector for our region.
+Based on a market scan produced by BCG, the CapMetro project within Austin/Travis County will require 1,200 new frontline operations and management mobility positions.